SeedSigner/seedsigner/README.md

 * `sudo shutdown --poweroff now`

 Now either move the MicroSD card to a Pi Zero 1.3 with the 1.3-inch LCD Hat installed, or the LCD Hat will also run fine on a Raspberry Pi 2/3/4 or Zero W; just remember to disable networking if you want to run the software in network isolation.

+It will take a minute or so after the Pi is powered on for the GUI to launch.